Skip to content

 You can place sandwiches into small containers like this one to make sure they aren’t crushed.
 The upside is that these are a reusable alternative to baggies.
 The downside is that little kids might throw them away accidentally.

-If you’re like us and you enjoy using metal reusable lunch boxes, the good news is that sandwiches travel very well in them.
+If you’re like me and you enjoy using metal reusable lunch boxes, the good news is that sandwiches travel very well in them.
 There’s usually a compartment that works for a full sandwich (depending on the size of your bread).
-Reusable lunchboxes come in a range of sizes, so I’m sure you’ll find one that works for you.
+Reusable lunchboxes come in a range of sizes, so I’m sure you can find one that works for you.

-Outside of this, read the above section to learn how to keep sandwiches fresh overnight.
+Outside of this, read the earlier section on keeping sandwiches fresh without a refrigerator for tips on how to keep sandwiches fresh overnight.
 You’ll also see how you can keep sandwiches from getting soggy in a lunch box.

-There are a lot of great meat free sandwich options for those who are meat free due to allergy or vegan/vegetarian choices.
-Vegetables are the obvious choice, but for those who are looking for more, eggs, tofu, and beans are also great additions.
+There are a lot of great meat free cold sandwich options for those who are meat free due to allergy such as Alpha-Gal or vegan/vegetarian choices.
+Vegetables are the obvious choice, but for those who are looking for more choices, eggs, tofu, and beans are also great additions.

 If you’re open to eating commercial meat alternatives, you can purchase a block of vegan “meat” and slice it thin to give you the mouthfeel of a lunch meat sandwich.
-For another option, you could use a veggie burger patty such as the ones from Hillary’s (one of our fave brands).
+Alternatively, you could use a veggie burger patty and pair it with a delicious spread and pickled vegetables or kimchi for a spicy kick.

 Keeping it simple to a grilled cheese sandwich is also a good move, and you can pair said sandwich with a range of soups.
 More than anything, just remember to use flavourful base ingredients to make sure you enjoy the experience.